Milkprovidescalcium/devHacks2026/README.md

 #### What it does

 Just run and forget, dont worry about any extra inputs.
-Just input what you're working on and Hocus Focus will track your screen in the background and remind you to get back on track whenever you lose focus.
+Just input what you're working on and Hocus Focus will track your screen in the background, reminding you to get back on track whenever you lose focus.

 #### How we built it